 But here's the thing… they will try.

-Because they love us, they will:
+Because they love us, our own mothers will:

-Like I said, they will try.
+As I said, they will try.
 And you will be grateful.

 But being a good mother is largely reliant on following your instincts.